Selberg trace formula: Early history

 Cases of particular interest include those for which the space is a compact Riemann surface S. The initial publication in 1956 of Atle Selberg dealt with this case, its Laplacian differential operator and its powers.
 The traces of powers of a Laplacian can be used to define the Selberg zeta function.
 The interest in this case was the analogy between the formula obtained and the explicit formulas of prime number theory.
 Here the closed geodesics on S play the role of prime numbers.

 At the same time, interest in the traces of Hecke operators was linked to the Eichler–Selberg trace formula, of Selberg and Martin Eichler, for a Hecke operator acting on a vector space of cusp forms of a given weight, for a given congruence subgroup of the modular group.
 Here the trace of the identity operator is the dimension of the vector space, i.e. the dimension of the space of modular forms of a given type: a quantity traditionally calculated by means of the Riemann–Roch theorem.

 Applications

-The trace formula has applications to arithmetic geometry and number theory.
-For instance, using the trace theorem, Eichler and Shimura calculated the Hasse–Weil L-functions associated to modular curves; Goro Shimura's methods by-passed the analysis involved in the trace formula.
-The development of parabolic cohomology (from Eichler cohomology) provided a purely algebraic setting based on group cohomology, taking account of the cusps characteristic of non-compact Riemann surfaces and modular curves.

-The trace formula also has purely differential-geometric applications.
-For instance, by a result of Buser, the length spectrum of a Riemann surface is an isospectral invariant, essentially by the trace formula.
+The trace formula has applications to arithmetic geometry, analytic number theory, spectral geometry, and the theory of automorphic forms.
+In the case of hyperbolic surfaces, it translates information about the spectrum of the Laplace–Beltrami operator into geometric information about closed geodesics, and conversely.

+By suitable choices of the test function, the trace formula yields asymptotic information about eigenvalues of the Laplacian, including Weyl-type asymptotics.
+For compact hyperbolic surfaces it also shows that the Laplace spectrum determines the length spectrum of closed geodesics, so the lengths of primitive closed geodesics are spectral invariants.

+The analogy between the Selberg trace formula and the explicit formulas of prime number theory leads to the prime geodesic theorem, which counts primitive closed geodesics, or equivalently primitive hyperbolic conjugacy classes, by length or norm.
+The trace formula and the Selberg zeta function are standard tools in the proof of this theorem and in refinements of its error term.

+For congruence subgroups, trace formulas are used to study automorphic forms and traces of Hecke operators.
+In the classical setting this includes the Eichler–Selberg trace formula, which gives formulas for traces of Hecke operators on spaces of cusp forms and, in particular cases, dimension formulas for spaces of modular forms.
+More generally, the trace formula is one of the basic tools in the spectral theory of automorphic forms and in analytic number theory.

+The trace formula is also central to the analytic theory of the Selberg zeta function.
+It can be used to prove the meromorphic continuation and functional equation of the zeta function, and to relate its zeros to Laplace eigenvalues and to the geometry of closed geodesics.